 - X97.XXXA: Assault by smoke, fire, and flames

-- The risk of causing a larger fire when setting off fireworks is very high.
+- The risk of causing a more significant fire when setting off fireworks is very high.
 Set any fireworks away from other flammable materials, and always have a fire extinguisher on hand.

 Backyard Barbecuing With Family and Friends